 Mattson Driscoll and Damico (MDD) is an example of a forensic accounting firm.

 It’s an American company with offices in the following locations:

 - United States

 RGL Forensics is an international forensic accounting firm whose focus is solely on financial forensics.
-Kessler International is also a forensic accounting firm with headquarters in the United States.
-It was founded by Michael Kessler who is quite famously known as the first forensic auditor.
+Additionally, Kessler International is a similar firm with headquarters in the United States.
+Michael Kessler founded this company: a man quite famously known as the first forensic auditor.

-The notorious gangster Al Capone was prosecuted and jailed with the help of a forensic accountant.
-So think of forensic accounting as an up and coming profession.
-A profession where you get to play detective, searching for financial crimes commited against other people, the government or specific companies.
+Furthermore, the notorious gangster Al Capone was prosecuted in a court of law and jailed with the help of a forensic accountant.
+Therefore, think of it as an up and coming profession.
+Ultimately, it’s a profession where you get to play detective: searching for embezzlement and other financial crimes committed against other people, the government, or specific companies.